 Hiking in Hong Kong is an incredibly popular pastime – who hasn’t been regaled with tales of the amazing views or seen the stunning Instagram snaps of their hiking pals?
 If you have a young family, it doesn’t mean you need to miss out on the fun.
 Here are our suggestions of family-friendly hikes that even little legs can manage.
 Make it a day of fun and fitness for the whole family!

 #1 Lamma Island

 As the name suggests, the Lamma Island Family Walk is a suitable for the whole family.
 The hike is quite flat and runs between the two villages on Lamma, both of which are serviced by a ferry from Central.
 Start at Sok Kwun Wan and make your way to Yung Shue Wan, where you can poke around the shops and market stalls before enjoying a meal at one of the waterfront restaurants.
-Along the way you’ll pass the 150-year-old Tin Hau temple, the Lamma Island Pavilion, Hung Shing Yeh Beach, as well as getting a view of the Lamma Wind Turbine and Power Station.
+Along the way you’ll pass the 150-year-old Tin Hau temple, the Lamma Island Pavilion and Hung Shing Yeh Beach, as well as getting a view of the Lamma Wind Turbine and Power Station.

 #2 Bowen Road

 This is a very easy hike, but it’s a good one if you have particularly young kids, as it’s so flat it’s stroller-friendly.
 It’s also good for kids on scooters and bikes.
 Plus, the views over Happy Valley, Wan Chai and Central are spectacular.
 You can start at either the Happy Valley end with an entrance from Stubbs Road, or from the corner of Bowen and Magazine Gap Roads.
 The full trail is under 4km, but there are little shrines and a playground to break up the walk if spirits are flagging among some of the smaller members of your squad!